 These innovative coats will ensure the weather doesn't spoilt your day

-It is safe to say that the warmest days of the year are behind us and everyone heading out into the field is looking to take something with them that will keep them protected from the wet weather and the chill in the air.
-Well, tweed might be the traditional choice for the fieldsports enthusiast, but there are plenty of innovative coats to choose from, many designed with shooting in mind, if you’re willing to try something a bit more modern.
+The warmest days of the year are now behind us.
+When you’re heading out into the field you’re going to need something that protects you from the wet weather and the chill in the air.
+If it’s pouring out then any of these coats below will keep you dry.
+Tweed might be the traditional choice for the fieldsports enthusiast, but there are plenty of innovative coats to choose from, many designed with shooting in mind, if you’re willing to try something a bit more modern.

 What to look for